© 2024 St. Louis Public Radio

 Unreliable reports

-The 18 people who have died while being detained at the St. Louis City Justice Center since 2020 are slightly more than what public safety officials shared earlier this year.
+The 18 people who have died while being detained at the St. Louis City Justice Center since 2020 are slightly more than the figure public safety officials provided earlier this year.

 At a public safety town hall in January, St. Louis Public Safety Director Charles Coyle said 15 people in custody had died at the CJC since 2020.